 Finding the Figure

-Using water based media, charcoal and drawing learn to create fluid, visceral figures moving between abstraction and representation.
-Our starting point, the haunting watercolours and drawings of Bay Area artist Nathan Oliveira.
+Using inks, charcoal and waterbased materials learn to create fluid, visceral figures moving between abstraction and representation.
+Our starting point will be the haunting paintings and drawings of Bay Area artist Nathan Oliveira.

 Drawing Out Your Voice (4 )